 ٧ Activity

-Present at VCP F Research Day (if applicable)
+Present at VCP Research Day (if applicable)

-be submitted to defended and a sertation proposal, approved be committee by August 31 .
-Disseny changes to methodology a poly for internship. ertation proposal must be
+Final draft of dissertation proposal, approved by Research Mentor, must be submitted to committee by August 31 .
+Dissertation proposal must be defended and any changes to methodology approved by October 1 to be eligible to apply for internship.

-Dissertation dat a collection and analysis
+Dissertation data collection and analysis

-Dissertation con npleted and defended
+Dissertation completed and defended

-Continue any or going research projects (aside from dissertation)
+Continue any ongoing research projects (aside from dissertation)

-List Res search Goals Here:

-Stude ent Name: Student Signature: Date:

-Ment or Name: Mentor Signature: Date:
+Student Name: Student Signature: Date: Mentor Name: Mentor Signature: Date: